Best Home Security System For Pet Owners: Pet-Friendly, Wireless, For Dogs, Cats, And More

 4. If you have more than one pet, you may need to take their combined weight into account.
 Motion sensors measure heat sources, and if your pets are close together, their combined weight may set off your alarm.

 5. If you’ve placed motion sensors away from pets but you’re still getting false alarms, you’ll want to rule out other causes.
-For example, motion detectors that aren’t installed properly, securely mounted or that are too close to air vents can trigger your alarm.
+For example, motion detectors that aren’t installed properly (or securely mounted) or that are too close to air vents can trigger your alarm.

 How One Home Security System Saved Justice